 The Medicare Coverage Gap Discount Program is available nationwide.
-Because Explorer Rx 4 (PPO) offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
+Because our plan offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
 Please go to Chapter 6, Section 6 for more information about your coverage during the Coverage Gap Stage.